aptos-labs/move-vscode-extension/README.md

 # Move on Aptos Language Extension

-This is the official extension for the [Move on Aptos smart-contract language](https://aptos.dev/en/build/smart-contracts).
+This is the official Visual Studio Code (and Cursor) extension for [developing smart contracts in the Move language on the Aptos blockchain](https://aptos.dev/en/build/smart-contracts).

+Built from the ground up, it delivers a modern and performant development experience, offering essential features like semantic highlighting, real-time diagnostics, auto-formatting and seamless integration with the rest of the Aptos toolchain — all designed to help developers build and test Move contracts with ease and confidence.

+Actively maintained by the Aptos team, this extension is designed to evolve alongside the Move language and supports both developers who are new to Move, and those building more complex applications.

 ## Features

-* semantic highlighting
-* go to definition
-* find all references, symbol renaming
+- Semantic Highlighting
+- Go to Definition
+- Find All References & Symbol Renaming
-* types and documentation on hover
+- Type and Documentation on Hover
-* inlay hints for types
-* real-time diagnostics
-* quickfixes (code actions)
+- Inlay Hints for Types
+- Real-Time Diagnostics
+- Quick Fixes (Code Actions)
-* `movefmt` integration
+- `movefmt` Integration

 ## Installation